-Greece: Pandemic brought a setback for independent electricity suppliers21.
-May 2020. / SEE Energy News
+Greece: Pandemic brought a setback for independent electricity suppliers, SEE Energy News

 Due to lower revenues caused by increasing number of customers, mostly businesses, deferring their electricity bill payments, in response to a huge drop in the cost of electricity production brought by lower natural gas prices, Greek independent electricity suppliers have not been able to offer price reductions.